ChrisEssery/group-project/Portfolio/UX_Design.md

   <br/><br/>
 </p>

 As you can see, in each of these stages the UI design of our product evolved and developed.
-This development took us from a very crude paper prototype to a clear, well thought out UI wireframe, the functionality of which is demonstrated in the above demo.
+This development took us from a very crude paper prototype to a clear, intuitive, well thought out UI wireframe, the functionality of which is demonstrated in the above demo.
 It also gave us a visual template for the front end of our product.

 ## Identification of users and stakeholders